nimakarimipour/WALAWiki/Intermediate-Representation-(IR).md

 Type inference
 --------------

-You can discover types for value numbers in an IR using the `TypeInference` class.
+You can discover types intraprocedurally for value numbers in an IR using the `TypeInference` class.
 E.g.:

         IR ir = ...;
         boolean doPrimitives = ...; // infer types for primitive vars?